Tomato-braised turkey meatballs with zucchini and curried cauliflower

 Make the meatballs

-In a pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Add the meatballs and cook, turning once, until starting to brown, 3 to 4 minutes on each side.
+In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+Working in batches if necessary, add the meatballs and cook until browned but not yet cooked through, 3 to 4 minutes per side.
 Transfer to a paper-towel-lined plate to drain.
+Do not clean the pan.

-Stir in the tomato paste, the crushed tomatoes, and ¾ cup water.
-Bring to a boil, reduce to a simmer, return the meatballs to the pan, and cook, stirring occasionally, until the sauce thickens and the meatballs are cooked through, 3 to 4 minutes.
-Season with salt and pepper to taste, remove from the heat and garnish with the remaining cilantro.
+Stir in the tomato paste, tomatoes, and ¾ cup water; bring to a boil.
+Reduce to a simmer, add the meatballs, and cook, stirring occasionally, until the sauce thickens and the meatballs are cooked through, 3 to 4 minutes.
+Remove from the heat, season to taste with salt and pepper, and garnish with the remaining cilantro.